NASA-Planetary-Science/sbmt-client/misc/programs/general/README-gravity.txt

 This README file describes how to build and run the gravity and elevation-slope programs for computing the gravitational acceleration, potential, elevation, and slope of an arbitrary triangular plate model.
-It implements the algorithm by Werner and Scheeres as well as simpler, faster algorithm by Andy Cheng.
+It implements the algorithm by Werner and Scheeres[1] as well as simpler, faster algorithm by Andy Cheng[2].

 ------------------------